zold-io/zold/README.md

 Then, it calculates and prints the balance to the user.

 **Commit**.
 The user provides the amount and the destination wallet name.
-The client finds the mediator node in the network.
-The client pulls the destination wallet and adds a new XML element `<txn>` to both wallets.
+The client pulls the destination wallet and adds a new XML element `<txn/>` to both wallets.

 **Push**.
-The client sends two wallets to the mediator, which checks the validity of the deduction and propagates both wallets to other nodes in a [2PC](https://en.wikipedia.org/wiki/Two-phase_commit_protocol)
+The client sends two wallets to a random closest node, which checks the validity of the deduction and propagates both wallets to _all_ other nodes in a [2PC](https://en.wikipedia.org/wiki/Two-phase_commit_protocol)
 manner: acknowledgment first, commit next.
 If a node receives a wallet that contains transactions that are younger than transactions in its local copy, a merge operation is performed.
 If the balance after the merge is negative, the push is rejected.

 **Init**.
-The client creates an empty wallet XML and asks one of the backbone nodes to generate a new `id` for it.
+The client creates an empty wallet XML and assigns a random `id` for it.

 **Start**.
 The node manifests itself to one of the backbone nodes, which